getkyo/kyo/README.md

         case Absent        => "No value"
 ```

 `Maybe`'s high performance is due to the fact that it is unboxed.
-Accordingly, we recommend using txt-string interpolation when logging `Maybe`s:
+Accordingly, we recommend using text-string interpolation when logging `Maybe`s:

 ```scala
 import kyo.*